 Lying in a hammock under a weeping willow calms us in a way that only a weeping willow can do.
 Watching the flowers of a magnolia tree available in the spring can not be substituted by anything else either.

 Trees that exist in the public areas of a neighborhood belong to the whole community.
 These are the trees which the children of the community will grow up playing on.
-Swinging on their branches, building forts in their own crowns and reading under.
+Swinging on their branches, Dead Animal in AC Vent, building forts in their own crowns and reading under.

 Trees are a vital part of our world for quite a few reasons, which explains why they need to get cared for.
 Take care of the trees that surround you and your planet will thank you for it.